Kimskogfelter/Dala-signal-konsult-ab/README.md

 8. At the right handside go to Deployment.
 9. Then press the ![picture of the deployment icon on github](https://github.com/Kimskogfelter/Safari-Retreat/blob/main/assets/images/readme/deployment-icon.jpg) to go to the live website.

+### ISSUES

+- The form in the Booking page looks squished together in the firefox browser only.
+All the other pages looks like they should in firefox, edge and chrome

 ### CREDITS

 ---